 - The seating and restraints of this attraction may prohibit Guests of certain body shapes or sizes from riding.

 - WARNING!
-For safety, you should be in good health and free from high blood pressure, heart, back or neck problems, motion sickness, or other conditions that could be aggravated by this adventure.
+For safety, you should be in good health and free from high blood pressure, heart, back, or neck problems, motion sickness, or other conditions that could be aggravated by this adventure.
 Expectant mothers should not ride.

 - Supervise children at all times.

-Children under age 7 years must be accompanied by a person age 14 years or older.
+Children under the age of seven years must be accompanied by a person aged 14 years or older.

-Flying on Pandora’s Flight of Passage
+Our Review of Flying on Pandora’s Flight of Passage

 I really can’t explain how the next part starts.
 All of a sudden you go from sitting in this room to out flying over the moon of Pandora.
 This whole process happens so fast you don’t even really realize what is happening.
 Of course, almost immediately your Banshee takes a deep dive.
 This prompted me to first scream and then immediately shut my eyes.
 This is when I realized I could breathe again and I was going to be okay.

 The flight itself is full of surprises, I won’t give them all away here.
 Be on the lookout for some of the unique creatures of Pandora.
 One of my favorite parts was taking in the smells as well.
-Even be sure to notice that you can feel the Banshee breathing breath you as you ride around.
+Even be sure to notice that you can feel the Banshee breathing you as you ride around.

 You can watch a video of the walkthrough up to the actual attraction here!
 If you don’t mind spoilers we also have the video of the flight of passage as well!